-The assessed valuation of vehicles has increased from \$175 million in 2013 to \$133 million in 2014.
+The assessed valuation of vehicles has decreased from \$32 million in 2015 to \$11 million in 2016.
+The decrease is a result of the new Title Ad Valorem Tax (TAVT) revenue recognition process.
 The car rental companies remit taxes on their inventory based on an alphabet/ month schedule, i.e. Alamo would submit taxes in January (A-B), Enterprise in March (E-H), Hertz in May and so on.